 Sarasota County acquired the rail corridor on June 27.
 In May, the Surface Transportation Board approved the county’s request for interim trail use.
 This will allow the county to use the railroad corridor as a trail.

-On June 5, the Sarasota County Commission authorized the county administrator to execute a contract with Kimley-Horn and Associates for the design and engineering of the Legacy Trail Extension Project.
-Thirty percent plans of the first segment are expected to be completed by Sept.
-12 and 100 percent completed in March 2020.
+On June 5, the Sarasota County Commission authorized the county administrator to execute a contract with Kimley-Horn and Associates for the design and engineering of the Legacy Trail extension project.
+Thirty percent plans of the first segment were completed in September and 100 percent completed in March 2020.

 (as of Oct.
 23, 2019)